InternetKungen/personnummerkontrollerare_ts/README.md

 # Personnummerkontrollerare

-A swedish personal number checker
+A swedish personal number checker - made with TypeScript

 ## Install